Chapter 5 - Playing the Game

 Flanking

 A creature is flanked when two hostile creatures' faces are perpendicular and the creature is between them.
-Flankers grant each other their own bonus (flanking over a side grants each flanker an addtional +2).
+Flankers grant each other their own bonus (flanking over a side grants each flanker a total of +4).

 Resolving Damage